 Birthday / Anniversary:

-1479: Sikh Guru Amardasji, great social worker, and teacher, was born at Basare village near Amritsar district.
+1479: Sikh Guru Amardasji, a great social worker, and teacher was born at Basare village near Amritsar district.

-1818: Karl Marx, great journalist, chief editor, writer and social worker, was born at Trier, Germany.
+1818: Karl Marx, a great journalist, chief editor, writer and social worker, was born at Trier, Germany.

-1903: Tirupur Subramaniam Avinashilingam Chettiar, freedom fighter, educationist and politician, was born at Tirupur (Tamil Nadu).
+1903: Tirupur Subramaniam Avinashilingam Chettiar, freedom fighter, educationist and politician, was born in Tirupur (Tamil Nadu).

 1906: Ursula Jeans, actress (I Lived With You, Over the Moon), was born in Shimla, Himachal Pradesh.